 Do I Always Need to Do SEO for My Law Firm?

 Yes.
-Search Engine Optimization is a continuous process that all owners of web properties – legal and otherwise – must make continual investments in.
+Search Engine Optimization, and increasingly Generative Engine Optimization, are continuous processes that all owners of web properties must make continual investments in.

-In the crowded space that is the internet, every entity that exists on there is continuously optimizing their web presences, so that they can get indexed, rank higher and have greater visibility.
+In the crowded space that is the internet, every entity that exists on there is continuously optimizing their web presences, so that they can get indexed, rank higher, and have greater visibility across both traditional search and AI-powered search.

 Your competition is constantly optimizing for improved search performance, so the strategies you will need to employ must be focused on leapfrogging their activities wherever possible.

 SEO is not a one and done process.
-It is a continuous process that you must continue to undertake as long as you have a web presence and want to improve and maintain the visibility that you have.
+It is a continuous process that you must continue to undertake as long as you have a web presence and want to improve and maintain the visibility that you have, in search results and in AI recommendations alike.

 SEO Tools